 We are a leading provider of high-quality mini-cruise and passenger transport services in the Northern Baltic Sea region as well as a leading provider of ro-ro cargo services on selected routes.
-We own and operate passenger ferries, including cruise ferries and high-speed ferries, and ro-ro cargo vessels on routes between Finland and Estonia and between Sweden and Estonia.
-Our current routes are between Helsinki and Tallinn, between Stockholm and Tallinn, and between Kapellskär and Paldiski.
-We are the current market leader on the Helsinki-Tallinn route and the only provider of daily passenger and ro-ro cargo traffic services on the routes between Sweden and Estonia.
-Altogether, we transported more than 3.2 million passengers and approximately 130,000 ro-ro cargo units in the financial year ended August 31, 2005, an increase of 16 percent and 27 percent, respectively, compared to the previous financial year.
+We own and operate passenger ferries, including cruise ferries, high-speed ro-pax ferries, high-speed ferries, ro-pax vessels and roro cargo vessels on routes between Finland and Estonia, between Sweden and Estonia, between Finland and Sweden, between Finland and Germany and between Sweden and Latvia.
+Our current routes are between Helsinki and Tallinn, between Stockholm and Tallinn, between Kapellskär and Paldiski, between Riga and Stockholm, between Hanko and Rostock, between Turku and Stockholm/Kapellskär and between Helsinki and Stockholm (last two routes are "Silja" routes - please see "Silja Overview" for more detailed info).
+We are the current market leader on the Helsinki-Tallinn route, the only provider of daily passenger and ro-ro cargo traffic services on the routes between Sweden and Estonia and the only provider of regular passenger and ro-ro cargo traffic services provider on the Stockholm-Riga route.
+In addition, we have a strong market position on Hanko-Rostock route.
+Altogether, we transported more than 3.2 million passengers and approximately 130,000 ro-ro cargo units in the financial year ended August 31, 2005, an increase of 16 per cent and 27 per cent, respectively, compared to the previous financial year.
 In May 2004, we broadened our product offering through the introduction of a 350-room Hotell Tallink that we operate in the principal tourist area of Tallinn.
 In addition, we have made a decision to start operating a new conference and spa hotel close to the center of Tallinn.
 This hotel is intended to commence operations in late 2006.